Al153/PartIIProject/planOfAction2.md

 ### Build a views system  - *Several days to a week*
 - (requires adding extra columns to SQL DB to manage the views an entry is a part of)
-- This also fits in to how we want to define core.schema for objects in the database
+- This also fits in to how we want to define core.user.schema for objects in the database
 - Build a simple  reference counting garbage collector under the assumption of a single client (this is easy enough because, due to immutability, the relation between views is a directed acyclic graph)
 - My initial thinking is:
     - We tag each row in each user accessible table with the ID of the core.view that it is part of